NivedSuresh/BAINSIGHT/Readme.md

 ## Market Data Processing with Redis Cluster and NoSQL Aggregation - MARKET DATA SERVICE (On Progress)

 This script outlines a process for handling market data updates from exchanges (NSE/BSE) for a broker that's not co-located.
+The updates are received through UDP multicast.
+The user won't directly connect to this service but a seperate user layer.
+The MarketDataService will stream updates to the User layer and will also snapshot the current OrderBook each minute of the day from 9:00am till 3:30pm.
+The snapshots are persisted on ScyllaDB.

 Link to design : https://www.figma.com/file/atrgPhH4OS6lmEwwsvNDmV/MARKET-DATA-SERVICE?type=design&node-id=0%3A1&mode=design&t=OBxyYBzm23eqzfjY-1